npg70/galbreath-old/sources/kilkerran-graveyard-revisted.md

 > This sandstone momument, which is eroding badly, was raised by Malcolm McNeilage to
 > his wife Agnes Galbraith, who died of tuberculosis at age 23 on 28/10/1886.

+Agnes Galbraith, daughter of [Neil Galbreath](/people/galbraith-neil-1841.md) and Martha Stewart,

 There are some other minor details in the book.

 https://www.findagrave.com/memorial/157161848/agnes-mcneilage

 Death record: https://www.scotlandspeople.gov.uk/view-image/nrs_stat_deaths/2889871?return_row=4

-Parents are [Neil Galbreath](/people/galbraith-neil-1841.md) and Martha Stewart